-This range of calculations demonstrates that women are predominantly found in middle-income pay grades at Test Valley Borough Council, whereas the majority of lowest and highest paid employees are men.
-However, the median gender pay gap (-10.4%) is much lower than the national pay gap (17.9%).
+This range of calculations demonstrates that women are predominantly found in middle-income pay grades at Test Valley Borough Council, whereas the majority of lowest paid employees are men.
+The highest paid jobs are occupied relatively equally by both men and women.
+The median gender pay gap (-10.4%) is much lower than the national pay gap (17.3%).